 - Wet surfaces are slippery.

 The subject is wet surfaces, while slippery is the predicate adjective.

-A predicate adjective describes the subject of a sentence.
+Let’s define “predicate adjective.”
+The simplest predicate adjective definition is that it describes or modifies the subject of a sentence.
 This type of modifying word appears after the subject of the sentence, which is normally a noun or pronoun.
 The describing word will also connect to a sentence with a linking verb.

 But What’s a Linking Verb?

 A linking verb works to connect a verb with a describing word, noun, or pronoun.
-Examples include any form of the verb to be, sounds, tastes, looks, feels, smells, seems, becomes, grows, keeps, appears, and remains.
+Examples include:

 Let’s look at how it’s done, with the sample sentence:

 If you replace smells with the correct form of to be, you get:

 The new sentence still makes sense, therefore smells is acting as a linking verb.